What if you want to makes changes to the files contained in one of your dependencies before you use it?

 Each component exposes a set of variants, where each variant is identified by a set of attributes (i.e., key-value pairs such as debug=true).

-When Gradle resolves a configuration, it looks at each dependency, resolves it to a component, and selects the corresponding variant from that component that matches the configuration’s request attributes.
-If the component does not have a matching variant, resolution fails unless Gradle finds an Artifact Transform chain that can transform one of the component’s variants' artifacts to satisfy the request attributes (without changing its transitive dependencies).
+When Gradle resolves a configuration, it looks at each dependency, resolves it to a component, and selects the corresponding variant from that component that matches the requested attributes.
+If the component does not have a matching variant, resolution fails unless Gradle can construct a sequence of transformations that will modify an existing artifact to create a valid match (without changing its transitive dependencies).

 Artifact Transforms are a mechanism for converting one type of artifact into another during the build process.
 They provide the consumer an efficient and flexible mechanism for transforming the artifacts of a given producer to the required format without needing the producer to expose variants in that format.